 - Small bunch of coriander leaves picked

 - Heat the oil in a frying pan over a high heat and add the pork chunks.
 Brown on all sides.
-Soft the cornflour over the pork, turning to coat.
-Place the pork in the slow cooker (I used a 3.5 litre).
+Sift the cornflour over the pork, turning to coat.
+Place the pork in the slow cooker (I used a 3.5 litre).1 tbsp olive oil, 500 g lean pork, 2 tsp cornflour

-- Place the pineapple and juice in the slow cooker with the pork, and add the vinegar, sugar and soya sauce.
-Add the onion, carrot and peppers, stir to combine and turn the slow cooker on high for 4-5 hours.
+- Place the pineapple and juice in the slow cooker with the pork, and add the vinegar, sugar and soy sauce.
+Add the onion, carrot and peppers, stir to combine and turn the slow cooker on high for 4-5 hours.227 g can of pineapple chunks in juice, 4 tbsp white wine vinegar, 50 g soft light brown sugar, 1 tbsp light soy sauce, 1 onion, 1 large carrot, 1 yellow and 1 red pepper

 - Toast the cashew nuts, if using, in a dry frying pan until golden and evenly coloured.
-Scatter the toasted cashews and coriander leaves over the pork.
+Scatter the toasted cashews and coriander leaves over the pork.75 g unsalted cashew nuts, Small bunch of coriander